juancarloskatigbak8/Stock-Price-Prediction/README.md

 If getting it from Github:
 Extract Katigbak_300366535_Assignment1.zip and then extract all_stocks_5yr.csv.zip to get file extract all_stocks_5yr.csv

-* Since Katigbak_300366535_Assignment1 downloaded as a ZIP, extract Katigbak_300366535_Assignment1 folder first and extract all_stocks_5yr.csv.zip making sure that the file all_stocks_5yr.csv has been brought out of its folder and placed in Katigbak_300366535_Assignment1 folder together with files README.md, part1.ipynb, part2.ipynb, and part3.py.
+*Note: Since Katigbak_300366535_Assignment1 downloaded as a ZIP, extract Katigbak_300366535_Assignment1 folder first and extract all_stocks_5yr.csv.zip making sure that the file all_stocks_5yr.csv has been brought out of its folder and placed in Katigbak_300366535_Assignment1 folder together with files README.md, part1.ipynb, part2.ipynb, and part3.py because ideally the assignment should be run sequentially starting with Part 1, then Part 2, and lastly Part 3 with all_stocks_5yr.csv as the crucial file to be able to create the other csv files to run everything.

 2. Set Up a Virtual Environment (Optional but Recommended)